The Michelson-Gale Experiment

 The result of the experiment when it was finally conducted in 1925 was that the measured fringe shift was found to be 0.230 +/- 0.005, which was found to agree with the prediction of no ether drag by rotation within the experimental error.
 What this means is that the speed of light is constant in the non-rotating frame, a result that is consistent with Lorentz Ether Theory.
 Theories that propose that the Earth Centered Inertial Frame (ECI Frame) is a preferred frame for the speed of light also are consistent with this result, since the speed of light in this experiment is constant in the ECI frame of the earth.
 The explanation of the result using relativity becomes somewhat more complicated, see for example .
 The inequality of the measured speed of light in the two directions by the observer moving with the interferometer (in the ECEF frame) would appear to violate the second postulate of special relativity, but relativists generally argue that special relativity provides no comment on rotational frames of reference so it actually does not apply, and one would have to use general relativity to attempt to explain it.
 As A.G.
 Kelly points out, there is no such thing as a perfect inertial frame - almost all motions in the universe involve some degree of rotation.
 In this way rotational frames have been considered inertial frames by some relativistic researchers, even though their degree of rotation has been much higher than other rotational frames that have been labelled outside the jurisdiction of special relativity.
 Wang has also showed that when the Sagnac interferometer's rotation is made effectively linear motion using a fiber optic conveyor (FOC) the effect is identical.
 Klauber has also argued that the speed of light difference on the rotating Sagnac interferometer are real, since they are measured with local clocks and rods, and lead to the paradox that when using Einstein synchronization on the rotating rim a clock becomes out of synchronization with itself.
 The paradox is resolved by assuming the speed of light varies on the rim of the disk.
 To quote Klauber: "Anyone can determine their angular velocity and their circumferential velocity (wr) relative to the inertial frame in which their axis of rotation is fixed.
 When light rays are used to synchronize clocks around the circumference by observers knowing their circumferential velocity and the speed of light from (1) above, the synchronization turns out to be exactly what one finds by using light rays from a clock located at the disk center.
 Hence, a clock can be synchronized with itself using light rays traveling around the circumference and there is no paradox at all.

 It is interesting to note that the speed of light in a Sagnac interferometer is only constant with respect to the laboratory frame (on the earth) if its z-axis is pointing E-W and thereby the sensitive axis is perpendicular to all motion.
 In all other orientations, the device is sensitive to the diurnal rotation of the earth to some degree, and it is even sensitive to the rotation of the earth around the sun, an effect 365 times smaller.
 In this way the Michelson-Gale experiment, and Sagnac interferometers in general, give a contradictory result to all other interferometer experiments that take the laboratory frame as an inertial frame and have assumed that light speed is isotropic in that frame.
 The inability of these latter experiments to detect their own translational motion through space has already been adequately explained using the Lorentz transformations, which apply, as Lorentz intended, to preferred frames just as Einstein has applied them relative frames, the only difference being a change in convention about clock synchronization.
-It is sometimes said that the Sagnac interferometer detects rotation with respect to the fixed stars - this is distinct from the idea that the Sagnac interferometer detects rotation with respect to the non-rotating gravitational frame of the earth.
-Since this latter frame does not rotate when the earth rotates diurnally , it's rate differs from the rotation with respect to the fixed stars by about 4 minutes per day.
-However, it has been demonstrated experimentally that Ring Laser gyroscopes, the cousin of the fiber optic gyroscope, detects the sidereal day rotation rather than the 24 hour day rotation.(10).
-This latter observation would suggest that the gravitational frame of the earth is not responsible for the observed Sagnac effect.
+It is sometimes said that the Sagnac interferometer detects rotation with respect to the fixed stars - this is difficult to distinguish from the idea that the Sagnac interferometer detects rotation with respect to the non-rotating gravitational frame of the earth (Earth Centered Inertial, ECI frmae) that is considered to be non-rotating with respect to the fixed stars.
+It has been demonstrated experimentally that Ring Laser gyroscopes, the cousin of the fiber optic gyroscope, detects the sidereal day rotation rather than the 24 hour day rotation.(10).
+This latter observation is important but is incapable of distinguishing whether the ECI frame or sidereal space is static frame that the Sagnac rotation is measured against.

 1).
 A. Michelson, (1904) "Relative Motion of Earth and Aether."
 Philosophical Magazine (6), 8, 716-719.